-Whether you’re traveling with family or friends it’s a great way to spend a few hours.
+Whether you’re travelling with family or friends it’s a great way to spend a few hours.
 It’s also the perfect thing to do when the weather isn’t so great – whether that be too hot or rainy.

 Prices are fairly similar with most places around 300 yen per hour during off peak, or around 1000 yen during peak times.
 Some places also include a drink or even unlimited drinks in their price.

 Inside the booth you’ll find super comfy chairs, a big screen, microphones and your karaoke machine where you can choose what you wish to sing.

 Some of the more popular karaoke chains in Tokyo are Shidax Karaoke, Karaoke Kan, Uta Hiroba and Big Echo Karaoke to name a few.

-10. Watch the skyline from the Metropolitan Government building
+10. Watch the Skyline from the Metropolitan Government Building

 Suggested by Wapiti Travel

 The building houses Tokyo’s Metropolitan Government in two high-rising towers, each reaching a height of 202 meters.

 Both towers are equipped with an observation platform on the top floor.

 There are several observation platforms you can visit during your Tokyo Itinerary.
-One can argue about which one has the best views on the capital’s impressive skyline.
+You can argue about which one has the best views on the capital’s impressive skyline.

 The views from both towers are similar.
-On clear days you can see several famous landmarks such as the Tokyo Skytree, the Tokyo Dome and Mt.
+On clear days you can see all the cool things in Tokyo, including several famous landmarks such as the Tokyo Skytree, the Tokyo Dome and Mt.
 Fuji.

 It’s easy to reach the Metropolitan Government Building with the metro or the train.
 The Tochomae stop of the Oedo Subway Line (Toei) is located directly underneath the building.

-11. Take a trip to Kamakura
+11. Take a Trip to Kamakura

 Suggested by Katie Diederichs from Two Wandering Soles

 Located just 1 hour from the city center, Kamakura is a popular day trip from Tokyo.
 This seaside town is known for having dozens of Buddhist temples and Shinto shrines.

 In addition to being an important religious spot, Kamakura was also an important historic town, as it was the region’s political center during medieval times.

 Built in 1252, it’s pretty incredible that this Buddha is not only still standing, but can be entered inside (for a small fee).

 While the Great Buddha is unarguably the most iconic sight in Kamakura, there is actually much more to the town than this single attraction.

 Hokokuji Temple is a small Zen temple known most for a small but peaceful bamboo grove through which visitors can take a pleasant stroll.

-If you’re traveling to Japan on a budget, you’ll be pleased to know that this is a pretty affordable day trip.
+If you’re travelling to Japan on a budget, you’ll be pleased to know that this is a pretty affordable day trip.
 Each temple or shrine costs a small entrance fee (200-300 yen).

-12. See a sumo wrestling tournament
+12. See a Sumo Wrestling Tournament